nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 are not 100% compatible with the SCSS syntax.
 For example, `postcss-mixins` does not support `@include` and `@extend` directives (and it uses `@define-mixin` for defining Mixins and `@mixin` for including Mixins).

+#### Do we use a CSS Framework?

+The Node.js Website uses Tailwind as a CSS Framework for crafting our React Components and style the Website.

+[Tailwind][] is an utility-first CSS Framework.
+It allows us to create a Design System that is easy to maintain and extend.
+It also allows us to create a consistent Design Language across the Website.

 ### Why MDX?

 MDX is an extension on Markdown that allows us to add JSX Components within Markdown.